mdsazzad-hossain/mdsazzad-hossain/README.md

 ### Hi there 👋, This is Sazzad Hossain.
 #### I am fullstack Software Engineer.

 Sazzad Hossain has been in software development for the last 2.5+ years and designing efficient, scalable, and secure technology solutions.
-Currently, he is working as a Software Engineer at VISER X Ltd.
+Currently, he is working as a Software Engineer at Revinr Ltd.

 Have worked with the following technologies:
 Languages:​ PHP, NodeJs JavaScript.